MarkAustinGrow/marvin-blogs/README.md

 - `QDRANT_HOST` and `QDRANT_PORT`: For memory access
 - `OPENAI_API_KEY`: For content generation
 - `WORDPRESS_URL`, `WORDPRESS_USERNAME`, and `WORDPRESS_PASSWORD` (optional): For WordPress publishing
+- `PORT` (optional, default: 3000): Port for the web interface

 ## Scheduling

-The agent is configured to run twice a day (9 AM and 3 PM) to generate new blog posts.
+The agent is configured to run:
+- Immediately when the container starts
+- Every 6 hours after that

+You can also manually trigger blog post generation through the web interface.

 ## Development